-Under applicable law and our Bylaws, any Amendment to the 2004 Incentive Plan must be approved by a majority of the Votes Cast, assuming a quorum is present.
+Proposal 2 must be approved by the Required Vote, assuming a quorum is present.
 For this purpose, abstentions will be counted as a vote against the proposal, while broker non-votes will have no effect on the outcome of the vote.
-We believe that stockholder approval in accordance with our Bylaws will also satisfy the stockholder approval requirement of the Section 162(m) Regulations.
+We believe that stockholder approval in accordance with our Bylaws will also satisfy the stockholder approval requirement of Section 162(m) of the Internal Revenue Code.